input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-CrossChainVerification.md

 #### 2. Merkle root mint

-For the cross verified chain, we will use a special version of `MerkleRootToken` and `MerkleRootValidator`, we will call these `PartialMerkleRootToken` and `PartialMerkleRootValidator` respectively.
+For the cross-verified chain, we will use a special version of `MerkleRootToken` and `MerkleRootValidator`, we will call these `PartialMerkleRootToken` and `PartialMerkleRootValidator` respectively.
 Their implementation will be identical to their non-cross-chain counterparts, with the following differences: